AugustoAnguita/GeneSeqRules/README.md

 #	STEP - 1 	PRE-PROCESSING

-These lines are instructions for running the "./GeneSeqRules/required_codes/Part_1_Affy_gene_expression_Preprocessing_and_analysis.r" R script, which is intended for the pre-processing and analysis of raw fluorescence (.cel) files.
+These lines are instructions for running the "./GeneSeqRules/src/Script_Affy_gene_expression_Preprocessing_analysis_and_discretization.r" R script, which is intended for the pre-processing and analysis of raw fluorescence (.cel) files.
 This script performs:

+PART 1:

 	- The merging of individual .cel files.